AnneMaline/SSP/README.md

 This is a MVP and there are many possible improvements available.
 The OSDU teams DevOps for Self Service Portal (tag: accSSP) includes many possible future features and improvements.

+## Contributor

+This project was created by Anne Maline Hjelmervik and Shahir Riaz as part of the Acceleration scope project for OSDU.

 ## Azure Services

 App registration name: osdu-ssp-np